zanderaz/COMP-3501/A4/README_A4_PartB.md

 ### By Aidan, Evan, Zander

 ### Design
-This code is designed to draw a bone-marrow type of geometry.
+This code is designed to draw a geometry designed to look like veins or something anatomical like that.
 The l-system code provided on the brightspace was redesigned, adapted and used to create a string that will create a unique shape and also incorporates 3D 'movements'.
 This will be potentially adapted and improved for our final project.

 ### Build Instructions
 1. Download your .zip file from Brightspace.